Hatlam/redwine/README.md

 redwine
 =======

-Ember.js based REST-client for Redmine - simple workflow [ screenshot ]
+Simple client for for Redmine with straightforward workflow [ screenshot ]

-Made as static html single page app.
-Managed with Middleman.
+It's a static single page app, made with Ember.js using Redmine REST-API.

-Run
+Building, minifiyng and dev server by [Middleman](http://middlemanapp.com/).

+Build
 -------
-root folder to serve via http is `./build`
+* `bundle install --binstubs`
+* `bin/middleman build`
+* Now you can serve `build/` via HTTP